 While materiality and meaning constitute the stereo lenses of place, each of them is an ensemble of two elements.
-It bears repeating that these four moments and the two larger ones to which they belong are abstractions useful for analyzing the place formation process as a whole.
+It bears repeating that these four moments and the two larger ones to which they belong are abstractions useful for analyzing the process of place formation process as a whole.
 They are not actual spaces with clearly marked boundaries, like the plat of our lot which we keep in a locked fireproof box along with our wills, medical directives and other top-level classified documents.

 How might these analytical categories apply to the home-sweet-home story I have just shared with you?
 For the sake of discussion, let's put the kitchen remodeling project in the built moment, the Japanese maples in the natural moment, the kitchen work routine in the social moment and the memory-making rituals in the cultural moment.